You can upgrade your Pentaho products from version 8.3 or later to version 9.3 with the Pentaho Upgrade Installer.

-Back up of your existing Pentaho products and install Pentaho 9.3
+Back up your existing Pentaho products and install Pentaho 9.3

 After the backup completes to 100% in the Backup window, click Next.The Pre-Installation Summary window appears, as shown in the following example:NoteIf you cancel the upgrade process after the backup of your environment is created but before the 9.3 installation, this backup will not be used by the Pentaho Upgrade Installer in any future upgrade process.
 To remove this backup ZIP file, navigate to the ~/.pentaho/backup directory and delete the ZIP file related to the date when the backup was performed.

-Verify the information in the pre-installation summary, then click Install.If the summary information is not what you expected, use Previous to modify any previous settings.
+Verify the information in the pre-installation summary, then click Install.If the summary information is not what you expected, click Previous to modify any previous settings.

 After the installation part of the upgrade process, a post-install report is generated to specify which files may have been modified from the default Pentaho setup for customizations.

 In the Install Complete window, click Done to exit the Pentaho Upgrade Installer.

 Apply the version 9.3 licenses to your upgraded Pentaho products.See Manage Pentaho licenses for instructions.

 (Optional) If you have modified any items from the default Pentaho setup for customizations, use the post-install report to determine which items need to be merged.Seen the Apply customizations post-upgrade task for instructions.

 If you are upgrading your Pentaho Server, restart the Pentaho Server.